HEP-FCC/fcc-tutorials/fast-sim-and-analysis/fccanalyses/doc/starterkit/FccFastSimVertexing/Readme.md

 The files `analysis_Tau3Mu_stage1.py`, `myAnalysis.h` and `myAnalysis.cc` with all the changes discussed above can be found in the `examples/FCCee/tutorials/vertexing/Exercises/` directory of FCCAnalyses.

 5. We now have a simple analyser that can be used to process the signal and background samples, and plot the mass of the $\tau \rightarrow 3\mu$ candidates.
 For that we need to process the full statistics.
+In order for you to have access to `/afs/cern.ch/work/f/fccsw/public/FCCDicts/`, we need to add you CERN login to an afs group.
+If not already provided, please do so.

 All samples that have been centrally produced can be found [on this web page](http://fcc-physics-events.web.cern.ch/fcc-physics-events/FCCee/index.php).
 We use `spring2021` samples (in `Production tags`), and the files made with `IDEA`.
 If you enter `TauMinus2MuMuMu` and `TauMinus2PiPiPinus` in the search field, you will see the datasets produced for the signal anf the $\tau \rightarrow 3\pi \nu$ background.
 The first column shows the dataset names, in this case `p8_noBES_ee_Ztautau_ecm91_EvtGen_TauMinus2MuMuMu` and `p8_noBES_ee_Ztautau_ecm91_EvtGen_TauMinus2PiPiPinu`.

 To run fccanalyses over these datasets (and not anymore over one test file), the list of datasets to be processed should be inserted in your `examples/FCCee/tutorials/vertexing/analysis_Tau3Mu_stage1.py` :